UPDATED AS AT JANUARY 2025

 Some we found only list the preservatives in the ingredients and nothing else.

 Our advice… steer clear of these!
-Unless we know and trust that it is a natural brand that wouldn’t put synthetics into their formula, or we know exactly what is in it, we don’t let it get anywhere near our skin where it will be absorbed into our blood stream.
+Unless we know and trust that it is a natural brand that wouldn’t put synthetics into their formula, or we know exactly what is in it, we don’t let it get anywhere near our skin where it will be absorbed into our bloodstream.

 In commercial branded sunscreens you are likely to find ingredients that can cause a whole array of health and environmental issues, such as: